coq/coq/doc/sphinx/addendum/implicit-coercions.rst

   * ``Funclass``, the class of functions; its objects are all the terms with a functional type, i.e. of form :g:`forall x:A,B`.

+Formally, the syntax of classes is defined as:

    .. insertprodn class class

    .. prodn::